Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/functions.md

 This function is very similar to `get_number_from_user`.

-1. First, we will need to get input from the user and store it in a variable.
+1. First, we will need to use `input` to get a string from the user and store it in a variable.
 1. Second, we need to check to see if the input is valid.
 In `get_number_from_user`, we used isnumeric() to ensure that the input was a number.
 In this function, we need to check to see if the input is a letter, and if the input contains only one letter.
 Use the functions below to write these conditionals:
     - [string variable name].isalpha() will return true if the string contains only alphabetical characters
     - len([string variable name]) will tell us the length of the string